riskscore/riskscore.github.io/README.md

 [Yuhao Sun](https://yuhaosun.com/), a PhD student at the University of Edinburgh.
 Affilated at Roslin Institute & Institute for Design Informatics.
 To contact: yuhao.sun at ed.ac.uk

+The research is supervised by Prof Albert Tenesa and Prof John Vines.

 <em>This research is funded by China Scholarship Council & University of Edinburgh PhD Scholarship.</em>

 ![Affilations](institutions.png "Funded by")

-Last Updated: 3 April 2022
+Last Updated: 10 April 2022